1. What is Fairgrounds to Future?

 6. Is there a role for the public to be involved?

 As part of the planning process, the planning team will provide a variety of opportunities this fall for meaningful input.
 Anyone who cares about the future of the site is welcome to provide feedback as the vision for the development takes shape.
-The first opportunity to get involved will be November 2, 2017 6:00 to 7:30 pm, at the former fairgrounds on South Main Street.
-Click here for more details and to RSVP.
+So far, two public workshops have been held, on November 2, 2017 and January 25, 2018.

-7. What will happen at the Fairgrounds to Future Workshop on November 2, 2017?
+7. What happened at the Fairgrounds to Future Workshop on November 2, 2017?

-Participants will have the opportunity to learn more about the overall planning process and to provide input.
-Interactive discussions will center around the long-term opportunities that exist on the site for neighborhoods, institutions, the City, and the region.
-Participants will work together in small groups to generate innovative ideas and discuss opportunities about the site’s future.
+Participants had the opportunity to learn more about the overall planning process and to provide input.
+Interactive discussions centered around the long-term opportunities that exist on the site for neighborhoods, institutions, the City, and the region.
+Participants worked together in small groups to generate innovative ideas and discuss opportunities about the site’s future.

 8. Will the Roundhouse stay on the property?